zdanek/maverick/manifests/puppet-modules/nodejs/README.md

 This modules uses `puppetlabs-apt` for the management of the NodeSource repository.
-If using an operating system of the Debian-based family, you will need to ensure that `puppetlabs-apt` version 2.x is installed.
+If using an operating system of the Debian-based family, you will need to ensure that `puppetlabs-apt` version 2.x or above is installed.

 If using CentoOS/RHEL 5, you will need to ensure that the `stahnma-epel` module is installed.